-What are the SeaWulf queues
+What are the SeaWulf queues?

 SeaWulf's queues, also referred to as partitions, are designed to optimize both runtime and resource allocation across its computing nodes, accommodating a wide range of computational needs and hardware configurations.
 It's essential for users to align their job submissions with the capabilities of each partition, considering factors such as core counts, GPU specifications, and memory capacities, to ensure maximum cluster efficiency and effective utilization of allocated resources.